2022 Zamboanga del Norte local elections: Gutalac

 Mayor Onesimo "Jun" Coma and Vice Mayor Joel Tendero, both incumbents elected after the 2019 election, are term-limited and are prohibited from running for a fourth consecutive term.
 Coma's party, PDP-Laban, fielded Justin Quimbo as their candidate for mayor with Coma himself running for vice mayor.
 On the other hand, Tendero is running for mayor under PROMDI.

 Kalawit

 Incumbents mayor Jun Antojado and vice mayor Merly Masugbo are running for re-election.

 Labason

 Mayor Eddie Quimbo, who was re-elected after the 2019 election, is term-limited and prohibited from running for a fourth consecutive term.
 Quimbo's party, PDP-Laban, fielded Jed Quimbo as their candidate for mayor with incumbent vice mayor Virgilio "Tony Yap" Go running for re-election.

 Leon B. Postigo (Bacungan)

-Mayor Hermogenes "Remie" Cordova, who was re-elected as Mayor after the 2019 local elections, passed away in 2020, and Vice Mayor Aidaroz Hambali took over Cordova's place as Mayor of Leon B. Postigo in succession.
+Mayor Hermogenes "Remie" Cordova, who was re-elected as mayor after the 2019 local elections, died in 2020, and Vice Mayor Aidaroz Hambali took over Cordova's place as Mayor of Leon B. Postigo in succession.